 2. Important Files Buried in Email Threads

 Email is great for communication.
-It is not a file system.
+It is not a filing system.
 When critical documents only exist inside email threads, you create a situation where finding anything requires either a good memory or a lot of searching.
-A shared folder structure, even a simple one, changes everything.
+And when someone is out sick or leaves the firm, the documents that only lived in their inbox become very difficult to access.
+That's not a theoretical risk; it's something I see cause real disruption regularly.

 3. No Clear Process for Client Onboarding

 When a new client says yes, what happens next?
-If the answer is "it depends who's available" or "we kind of figure it out each time," that's a problem — not just for efficiency, but for the client experience too.
+If the answer is "it depends who's available" or "we kind of figure it out each time," that's a problem not just for efficiency, but for the client experience too.

 4. Too Many Tools Doing Overlapping Things